tonypeng1/llamaindex/README_GUIDE.md

    - Purpose: Find semantically relevant results, optionally filtered by entities

 3. **Fusion Layer**
-   - ALWAYS combines both retrievers with 50/50 weighting
+    - Uses `QueryFusionRetriever` in `reciprocal_rerank` mode to merge rankings
-   - Uses "relative_score" mode for fair combination
+    - Automatically balances BM25 + vector scores (no manual weighting)
     - Followed by ColBERT reranking for final precision

 ### How It Works